furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/getting_started/furiosa_llm.rst

 * A system with the prerequisites installed (see :ref:`InstallingPrerequisites`)
 * Python 3.9, 3.10, 3.11, or 3.12
 * PyTorch 2.5.1
-* Enough storage space for model weights (varies depending on the model size)
+* Sufficient storage space for model weights (varies depending on the model size)

-To install the ``furiosa-compiler`` package and the Furiosa-LLM, run the following commands:
+To install the ``furiosa-compiler`` package and Furiosa-LLM, run the following commands:

 .. code-block:: sh